Blunox/browser-synth/README.md

 browser-synth is a library that lets you instantiate synthesizer modules that run in a web browser.
 Synthesizer modules are implemented using the [Web Audio API] (https://webaudio.github.io/web-audio-api/).

 Synth module instantiation is driven by javascript configuration objects called _patch specifications_.
+See documentation (https://github.com/blunox/browser-synth/wiki/Documentation).

 browser-synth allows you to wire together poly- or mono-synth modules consisting of: